-You get a full hour cruising on the lagoon, exploring the majestic sights and seeing the wildlife.
+You get a full hour cruising on the lagoon, exploring the majestic sights, and seeing the wildlife.
 You might glimpse seabirds or the odd seal.
-In summer, you'll see migrating Arctic Terns, which literally fly half the circumference of the globe.
-We'll also keep a lookout for big seagulls and majestic Arctic Skuas that nest around the edge of the lake.
+In summer, you will see migrating Arctic Terns, which fly half the circumference of the globe.
+We will also keep a lookout for giant seagulls and majestic Arctic Skuas that nest around the edge of the lake.

 There may even come a time in the future when this disappears, making the lagoon part of an inlet.
-So we recommend using your time to explore the area!
-Walk the short distance to the ocean to watch small icebergs floating out to sea - many people describe this as a mystical and hypnotic sight.
-The official name of this coal-black beach is Breiðamerkursandur, for some time it has been better known as ‘The Diamond Beach’, named in honor of the magnificent icebergs that shimmer like diamonds as they rest on the black volcanic sand.
+So, we recommend using your time to explore the area!
+Walk a short distance to the ocean to watch small icebergs floating out to sea - many people describe this as a mystical and hypnotic sight.
+The official name of this coal-black beach is Breiðamerkursandur.
+For some time, it has been better known as 'The Diamond Beach,' named in honor of the magnificent icebergs that shimmer like diamonds as they rest on the black volcanic sand.